-7.6.3 Architectural Conservation Areas in Cavan Town and Environs A number of areas within County Cavan have been identified as candidate ACA's.
-Most structures within these ACA's are important in that they contribute to the overall streetscape or special character of the ACA and then to the area in which they are situated.
+7.6.3 Architectural Conservation Areas in Cavan Town and Environs contribute to the overall streetscape or special character of the ACA and then to the area in which they are situated.
 In ACA's, protection is placed on the external appearance of such areas or structures.
 Any works that would have a material effect on the character of the ACA will require planning permission.
 A detailed survey, character appraisal, and set of policies and objectives will be produced for each candidate ACA.
 The appraisal will identify works which would not affect the character of each candidate ACA and which would allow for the sustainable development of the ACA.